The Mandalorian is telling two stories and nailing both of 'em

 And finally, I love the twist to the lore of the Mandalore.
 There's a tragic pathos to the story of a man who can never reveal his face and believes his own home is cursed -- only to find out his beliefs may not be as inviolate as he thought.
 It's frankly astonishing that I'm so invested in the emotions playing out under a blank metal helmet.
 See?
 For a low-stress comfort-viewing half-hour shoot-em-up, The Mandalorian really does work on a lot of levels.

-Discuss: The Mandalorian tells two stories and nails 'em both in season 2 episode 3
+Discuss: The Mandalorian season 2 episode 3 tells two stories and nails 'em both

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.